comshc/guide/src/high/mali.md

 and its cities of Timbuktu and Djenné became famous centers of learning.
 They also obtained obscene riches.

-In 1307, this guy named `Kankan Musa` inherited the throne of Mali.
+In `1307`, this guy named `Kankan Musa` inherited the throne of Mali.
 He was a devout Muslim, and made a pilgrimage to Mecca in `1324`.
 While there, a guy named *Shihab al-Din Abu al-Abbas Ahmad ibn Fadlallah al-Umari* (`al-Omari`)'s friend saw Mr. Musa in Cairo.

-## Primary Source

-### Primary Source: Al-Omari: Mali in the Fourteenth Century (1337-1349)
+## Primary Source: Mali in the Fourteenth Century

-(pg.
-194-197)
+### Basic Information

+- Written by al-Omari
+  - Arab historian from Damascus
+- Technically, a second-hand account
+- Happened `1324`
+- Written 1337-1349(?)
+- Sourcebook, pg.
+194-197

+### Source Summary

+- A transcription of al-Omari's friend's experience
-- Travels to Cairo, where he hears about Mansa Musa
+- He travels to Cairo, where he hears about Mansa Musa
 - People of Cairo yapp about the large expenditures of "those people"
 - Meets with some Emir Abul Haki, who tells him about Mansa Musa
 - The Emir tells about how Mansa Musa is reluctant to kiss Sultan Malik Nasir's hand or the ground before him